justeat/gulp-build-fozzie/README.md

 - #### `docs`

-This will build a fresh copy of any documentation found in the `docs` directory using Assemble, then call the [`watch`](#watch) task which will watch for any file changes, and finally call the [`browser-sync:docs`](#browser-syncdocs) task which reloads the web page when changes are detected in the `docs/dist` directory.
+Builds a fresh copy of any documentation found in the [`config.docs.rootDir`](#rootdir) directory using Assemble, then watch for any file changes and reload the web page when changes are detected in the [`config.docs.distDir`](#distdir) directory.

+- #### `docs:deploy`

+Build the documentation and then pushes the dist directory to the gh-pages branch.

+- #### `docs:release`

+Pushes the documentation dist directory to the gh-pages branch.

 - #### `clean:docs`